 Putting up a nest box

-Where you put your box is every bit as important as what it looks like.
+Where you put your nest box is every bit as important as what it looks like.
 The highest priority when siting a nest box must be to provide a safe and comfortable environment in which birds can nest successfully.

 Top tips for putting up your nest box